myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 ![](/images/2019-multitenant-01.png)

-Woohoo, our application is **tenant aware**.
+Woohoo, our application is **'tenant aware'**.
 That's a big milestone.

 ## Bonus, the tenant context accessor

-In ASP.NET Core, to access the `HttpContext` in services [you use the `IHttpContextAccessor` service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-context?view=aspnetcore-2.2), to provide a familiar access pattern to the Tenant information for a developer working on our application we can create a `ITenantAccessor` service.
+In ASP.NET Core, to access the `HttpContext` in services [you use the `IHttpContextAccessor` service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-context?view=aspnetcore-3.1), to provide a familiar access pattern to the Tenant information for a developer working on our application we can create a `ITenantAccessor` service.
 This will make the library feel familiar to developers used to the existing pattern.

 First the interface